anshikkumartiwari/anshikkumartiwari/README.md

 ## Get In Touch

 I'm always open to collaborating on exciting projects or discussing new ideas.
-Feel free to reach out to me through my GitHub profile or connect with me on [LinkedIn](www.linkedin.com/in/anshikkumartiwari).
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/anshikkumartiwari/).

 Thank you for visiting my profile!